kilaulena/couchdb-http-api-docs/couch_js_server_methods.markdown

 ### CouchDB.newUuids(amount, buffer)

 ### Description
 The CouchDB.uuids_cache is filled with as many UUIDs as specified in the buffer parameter, or with 100.
-The next time newUuids is called, they aren't requested from CouchDB, but taken directly from this cache, when the cache contains enough of them.
+The next time newUuids is called, they aren't requested from CouchDB, but taken directly from this cache if the cache contains enough of them.

 ### Returns
 An array with the specified amount of UUIDs.